learn-co-curriculum/dsc-data-science-processes/README.md

 ## Introduction

-As discussed, this section is all about synthesizing your skills to date in order to work through a full Data Science workflow.
+As discussed, this section is all about synthesizing your skills in order to work through a full Data Science workflow.
 In this lesson, you'll take a look at some general outlines for how Data Scientists organize their workflow and conceptualize their process.

 ## Objectives